TorichanCapgo/codemagic-docs/content/integrations/capgo-integration.md

 weight: 5
 ---

-[Capgo](https://capgo.app/) allows you to deploy live updates for Capacitor apps after they have been published to the App Store or Google Play.
+[Capgo](https://capgo.app/) is a Capacitor live-update option you can wire into your Codemagic workflows.
+It allows you to deploy live updates for Capacitor apps after they have been published to the App Store or Google Play.

 A sample project that shows how to configure Capgo integration is available [in our Sample projects repository](https://github.com/codemagic-ci-cd/codemagic-sample-projects/tree/main/integrations/capgo_integration_demo_project).

-If you are migrating from Ionic Appflow Live Updates, Capgo is a Capacitor live-update option you can wire into the same Codemagic workflows.
-For Appflow SDK uninstall steps on Capacitor, see [OTA updates for Ionic Capacitor apps](../rn-codepush/ionic-capacitor-codepush/).

 ## Configuring Capgo in Codemagic